florian/florian.github.io/_posts/2018-07-17-estimators.md

 To compute the gradient for the optimization process, it is expensive to use all data points.
 By randomly sampling them, we can compute unbiased estimates in a much faster way.
 If this is done using a large enough sample, the variance of these estimates does not have to be large.
-By properly choosing the sample size, the optimization process can be speeded up significantly.
+By properly choosing the sample size, the optimization process can thus be speeded up significantly.

 ### References